bsc-health-data/linkml-biohackathon-2024/paper/paper.md

 ---

 # Background

 In the era of precision medicine, interoperability of biomedical data is essential for facilitating collaborative research and enhancing data-driven healthcare.
 The concept of a Minimum Data Set (MDS) has emerged as a collection of standardized data elements that allow clinical data sharing and support research.
 Biomedical data is often voluminous, complex, and sometimes ambiguous, which complicates generating actionable health indicators.

-Our project addresses this challenge by developing a versatile web-based tool called **DataModel Converter**.
-This tool enables the conversion of cohort information to various biomedical MDS formats.
-Leveraging Flask or Streamlit, we offer an intuitive interface where users can select individuals from a cohort in a clinical database (e.g., OMOP CDM, OpenEHR) and effortlessly transform its structured data into multiple standard formats, such as B1MG Minimal Dataset for Cancer, BBMRI cohort definitions, OMOP cohorts, Phenopackets, and Beacon v2.
+One approach to address this need is through the development of schema-based frameworks, such as the Linked Data Modeling Language (LinkML).
+LinkML is a modelling language for defining data schemas that are machine-readable, easily validated, and interoperable, thus supporting consistency and harmonization across biomedical datasets.

+This project, as part of the ELIXIR Biohackathon 2024, aims to leverage LinkML to enhance data discoverability and interoperability within the ELIXIR community and beyond.
+Specifically, the team seeks to build on previous efforts in data harmonization by developing and testing LinkML schemas with common data models used dayly.
+Our approach focuses on schema integration, validation to LinkML and then mapping to the other LinkML schemas.

+The development of these schemas aligns with the goals of ELIXIR and similar life science infrastructures to promote data accessibility, reliability, and integration across borders and research domains.
+To do so, we have chosen the OMOP CDM, Phenopackets, FHIR and B1MG models as a first models to try our approacj.
+By implementing standardized schema models, we aim to create a robust framework for reusability of health information, ultimately supporting collaborative research and innovation in the life sciences.

 ## Project Objectives

 - **Design an interactive, user-friendly application** for cohort selection and data conversion.
 - **Implement backend functionalities** to retrieve and manipulate data from clinical databases.
-- **Develop semantic mappings** to preserve data integrity across models like OMOP CDM, OpenEHR, Phenopackets, B1MG, BBMRI, etc.
+- **Develop semantic mappings** to preserve data integrity across models like OMOP CDM, Phenopackets, B1MG and FHIR.
 - **Ensure scalability and performance** to handle large-scale datasets.

 ## Scope and Vision